AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/ad-network-integrations/add-google-customer-match-as-a-launchpoint-service.md

 With this integration, you can send a Marketo Engage audience to Google to be targeted using Google AdWords, as well as re-target audiences across YouTube, Search, and Gmail.

+>[!IMPORTANT]
+>
+>Due to the recent update to the Google Ads API, the syncing functionality between Adobe and Google is temporarily disabled.
+Adobe is currently reviewing Google's requirements related to the update.

 >[!NOTE]
 >
 >**Admin Permissions Required**